Going to the range is an enjoyable pastime, but do you sometimes feel like there could be more to it?

-Plus matches can be fun social events to spend time with people with similar mindset and interests whether you just want to hang with new friends or battle for wins in good-natured rivalries.
+Plus, matches can be fun social events to spend time with people with similar mindsets and interests, whether you just want to hang with new friends or battle for wins in good-natured rivalries.

-As for the fame and money the big shooters bring home?
-Fame might be limited to your local club or the sport you compete in, and you might win no more than a pat on the back or a trophy for your mantel, but the sky’s the limit.
+As for the fame and money, the big shooters bring home?
+Fame might be limited to your local club or the sport you compete in, but the sky’s the limit.
 Haven’t you heard of Jerry Miculek or Julie Golob?

-Handguns are popular for many reasons, between being available at reasonable prices, being relatively small and easy to transport and store, and being versatile for many different uses.
+Handguns are popular for many reasons, including being available at reasonable prices, relatively small and easy to transport and store, and versatile for many different uses.

-One pistol competition, though, is limited to exactly one brand of gun: GSSF or Glock Shooting Sports Foundation.
+One pistol competition, though, is limited to exactly one brand of gun: GSSF (Glock Shooting Sports Foundation).

 GSSF matches are the same across the country and allow people to compete against each other by shooting relatively straightforward and standardized courses of fire that use paper and steel targets.

-No holsters are required; you just need to be able to shoot five to seven targets in any given stage.
+No holsters are required; you just need to be able to shoot five to seven targets at any given stage.
 The stages can be different from club to club and match to match.

-If you’re interested in Rimfire Challenge in particular, be sure to check out our choice for the best beginner rimfire rifle money can buy.
+If you’re interested in Rimfire Challenge, be sure to check out our choice for the best beginner rimfire rifle money can buy.

-The standard stages are always the same, which leads both to simplicity and familiarity for people just dipping their toes into the sport…results in some very fast shooting as competitors learn the most efficient way to shoot the targets.
+The standard stages are always the same, which leads both to simplicity and familiarity for people just dipping their toes into the sport… resulting in some very fast shooting as competitors learn the most efficient way to shoot the targets.

 And similar to GSSF and Rimfire Challenge, all but one Steel Challenge stage is shot from a simple standing position with no movement required.